February Uprising: Background

-After the Republic of Armenia was Sovietized in December 1920 about 1,000 Armenian officers were arrested by the new Bolshevik authorities, including generals Tovmas Nazarbekian and Movses Silikyan.
+After the Republic of Armenia was Sovietized in December 1920, about 1,000 Armenian officers were arrested by the new Bolshevik authorities, including generals Tovmas Nazarbekian and Movses Silikyan.
 They were forced to walk from Yerevan to Alaverdi by foot (about 160 kilometers) and some of them were killed on the road.
 These officers were subsequently sent to jails in Baku and Russia.
 In February 1921, many heroes of the Battle of Sardarabad were shot, including Daniel Bek-Pirumyan, while his brother Poghos Bek-Pirumyan committed suicide after being tortured.
-Pro-Armenian Revolutionary Federation (ARF) intellectuals were also harassed.
+Pro-Armenian Revolutionary Federation (ARF, the former ruling party of Armenia) intellectuals were also harassed.
 Wheat was taken away from villagers without any compensation.

-The Uprising
+The uprising

 The repressions by the Bolshevik government of Armenia created widespread discontent and the Armenian Revolutionary Federation began a rebellion on February 13.
-By February 17 Ashtarak, Ejmiatsin, Garni, and Hrazdan were taken over by ARF forces.
-On February 18 they entered Yerevan.
+By February 17, Ashtarak, Ejmiatsin, Garni, and Hrazdan were taken over by ARF forces.
+On February 18, they entered Yerevan.
 The Bolsheviks and the Red Army retreated to Artashat.
-Hovhannes Katchaznouni, Levon Shant, Nikol Aghbalian and 100 other political activists and intellectuals were freed from jails.
+Hovhannes Katchaznouni, Levon Shant, Nikol Aghbalian, and 100 other political activists and intellectuals were freed from jails.

-After the capture of Yerevan, the Salvation Committee of the Fatherland was founded under the leadership of former Prime Minister Simon Vratsian, which was to govern the country until the formation of a new government.
-The committee addressed the population on February 18 which invoked people to "protect order and rule, strictly fulfill all the orders of the committee".
+After the capture of Yerevan, the Salvation Committee of the Fatherland was founded under the leadership of former prime minister Simon Vratsian, which was to govern the country until the formation of a new government.
+The committee addressed the population on February 18 which called on people to "protect order and rule, [and] strictly fulfill all the orders of the committee".
 Throughout the 42-day rebellion, bloody battles took places between ARF forces and the Bolsheviks.
-On February 27 the Bolsheviks tried to attack Yerevan but on March 1 they were forced to retreat.
-After a two-week pause, Bolshevik units again attacked and took over Artashat on March 16 but the next day ARF forces started an offensive and recaptured the town.
+On February 27, the Bolsheviks tried to attack Yerevan, but they were forced to retreat on March 1.
+After a two-week pause, Bolshevik units attacked again and took over Artashat on March 16, but the next day ARF forces started an offensive and recaptured the town.

 The Bolshevik forces, greatly outnumbering the ARF, began a large offensive on March 24.
-They captured Aparan, Kotayk and gradually emerging, entered Yerevan on April 2.
+They captured Aparan and Kotayk and entered Yerevan on April 2.
 The ARF forces retreated without any serious battle to avoid the destruction of the capital.

 Aftermath

 The "Salvation Committee of the Fatherland", ARF forces and many civilians retreated to Zangezur, where they joined Garegin Nzhdeh, where the Republic of Mountainous Armenia was established.
-It was finally taken over by Bolshevik forces in July 1921.
+The mountain republic held out against the Bolsheviks until July.
 The Armenian leaders escaped to Persia to avoid arrest and possible execution by the Bolsheviks.

-The reasons of the revolt were later discussed by the Bolshevik government and was decided to treat the population with more tolerance.
-After suppressing the February Uprising, Aleksandr Myasnikyan was appointed Chairman of the Council of People's Commissars of Armenia, the newly installed government of the Armenian Soviet Socialist Republic.
+The reasons of the revolt were later discussed by the Bolshevik government and it was decided to treat the population with more tolerance.
+After suppressing the February Uprising, Alexander Miasnikian was appointed chairman of the Council of People's Commissars of Armenia, the newly installed government of the Armenian Soviet Socialist Republic.